Hollywood North (film)

-Hollywood North is a 2003 Canadian film starring Matthew Modine and Jennifer Tilly.
+Hollywood North is a 2003 Canadian comedy film starring Matthew Modine and Jennifer Tilly.
 It is a mockumentary detailing the struggles of two Canadian movie producers in Toronto circa 1979.
 The title is a reference to the colloquialism "Hollywood North".

 Reception

 Critical reception

 Rotten Tomatoes reported that 44% of 9 sampled critics gave the film positive reviews and that it received a rating average of 5.41/10.